 It all started with me taking my camera everywhere and taking photos of everything.
 Since then, it evolved into a passion where I got the honor to capture the memories and stories of humans and horses alike.
 Having been photographing for over a decade, I have met many people, animals, and places around the world.

-Then three years ago an idea began to spark.
+Then four years ago an idea began to spark.
 I have always wanted to do more with my work and so I started brainstorming.
 After months of research, it became a conservation project.
 A way to contribute to the beautiful diverse equine world and a way to embrace all that I love about creation.

 With a background in Architecture and Industrial Design, photography has always been my way to let out my creativity and my love for exploring and traveling the world.